2014 Overland Park shootings: Conviction and death sentence

+Miller told his attorneys that he would accept a plea deal where he would serve life in prison without the possibility of parole, as long as he was able to make a statement blaming Jews for all of his actions in court, as well as being in the general population of the prison where he would serve his sentence.
+Two offers were made by them, and the prosecutor's office stated that no deal would be offered in the case and it would go to trial.

 At a court hearing on May 14, 2015, Miller announced that he wanted to fire all of his attorneys, insisting instead that he be allowed to represent himself.
-Over the advice of his attorneys and the judge against such an action, Miller stated that "It's my life and I'll do as I please...
-The death penalty don't bother me" while adding that, if found guilty, "I'll climb up on the gurney and stick the needle in myself."
 Ultimately, the judge agreed to Miller's request, on the condition that his attorneys remain as "standby counsel".
-Upon taking over his own defense, Miller announced that one of the witnesses he will be calling is actor Mel Gibson.
+Upon taking over his own defense, Miller announced that one of the witnesses he would be calling was actor Mel Gibson.
 At the end of the hearing, a trial date was set for August 17, 2015.

 On August 17, 2015, jury selection began for Miller's trial.
 About 200 people were summoned.
 During the 11-day trial, Miller acted as his own attorney and made various disruptive outbursts, including self-incriminating statements.
 During the trial, Miller said that he was "proud" of the crime and made antisemitic diatribes.
+Miller tried to bring up his plea deal willingness but was shut down by the judge because no deal was ever officially offered and therefore the matter was immaterial to the proceedings.
 On August 31, 2015, Miller was found guilty of one count of capital murder, three counts of attempted murder, and assault and weapons charges.
 On September 8, the jury recommended he receive the death penalty.
 On November 10, 2015, Miller was sentenced to death by Judge Ryan.
 On 29 March 2021, Miller appealed the death sentence, arguing that the Court should not have let him represent himself, while also questioning the constitutionality of the death penalty.